iamkibeh/play-me/README.md

 [Go Back to top](#table-of-content)
 ## Contributing
 Feel free to create a pull request.
-It is highly welcomed and if you wish to share any information or concerns of what should be implimented in the project the floor is yours to open an issue on changes you would wish to be made.
+It is highly welcomed and if you wish to share any information or concerns of what should be implemented in the project the floor is yours to open an issue on changes you would wish to be made.
 If you are new to the contribution world click on this [link](https://github.com/freeCodeCamp/how-to-contribute-to-open-source/blob/main/CONTRIBUTING.md) and follow the guide documented.
 Congratulations to joining contribution world.

 [Go Back to top](#table-of-content)
+## Future implementations
+I am looking forward to adding a search music API that allows the customers to interact with the dj and request a music of their choice.
+The dj would then get the request and play music based on the ones with highest number of suggestions.
+Further more, I plan to make this application become a fullstack web application and later come up with a mobile application from it.
 ## Support and contact details

-Incase you encounter any bug or issue, feel free to reach us out at our support team [support]( https://iamkibeh.github.io/Real-Estates-website/).
+Incase you encounter any bug or issue, feel free to reach us out at our support team [support]( https://iamkibeh.github.io/play-me/#).
 You can also contact us [+254716246708](tell:+254716246708).
 Alternatively, you can make a contribution to the project as mentioned earlier.
 ### Questions?
 Twitter: [@IamKibeh](https://twitter.com/IamKibeh)